thatswhereurwrongkiddo/otpy/README.md

 otpy was made simply to improve my python skills, I'm not trying to make exactly the next big thing here. otpy currently only runs on Windows due to batch file usage, cross-platform support (with bash) coming in near future.

+//THIS CODE IS UNSTABLE AND **WILL** CRASH//
+//IF YOU'RE LOOKING FOR SOMETHING TO RUN AS A CONSUMER, CHECK OUT THE MORE STABLE "MASTER" BRANCH//
+//FILES IN THIS REPOSITORY SHOULD ONLY BE USED BY DEVELOPERS AND COLLABORATORS//

 ---
 How to run otpy: